okayishmael/social-links-profile-main/README.md

  I join frontend Mentor to do the real world challenge to provide to learn and grow as a Front End Developer.
 This is Challenge number 3 of beginner's level.

 ### The challenge
-Build a responsive social profile landing page.
+Build a responsive social links profile landing page.

 Users should be able to: